HMS Mars (1896): Service history

 HMS Mars was laid down at the Laird Brothers shipyard in Birkenhead on 2 June 1894.
 She was launched on 30 March 1896.
 She commissioned on 8 June 1897 for service with the Channel Fleet, where she served in the Portsmouth division.
 She was present at the Fleet Review at Spithead for the Diamond Jubilee of Queen Victoria on 26 June 1897.
 Captain Henry John May was appointed in command on 5 January 1899, and succeeded by Captain Henry Deacon Barry who was appointed in command in September 1900.
 She took part in the Coronation Fleet Review for King Edward VII on 16 August 1902, and the following two months she was part of a squadron visiting Nauplia and Souda Bay at Crete for combined manoeuvres between the Channel and Mediterranean fleets.
 On 16 August 1904, Mars began a refit at Portsmouth.
 During her refit, the Channel Fleet became the Atlantic Fleet in a reorganization on 1 January 1905, and she remained in the renamed unit.
 Her refit was completed in March 1905.
 Her Atlantic Fleet service ended on 31 March 1906, when she commissioned into the Reserve at Portsmouth.

 Mars recommissioned at Portsmouth for service in the new Channel Fleet on 31 October 1906.
 This service ended when she paid off at Portsmouth on 4 March 1907.
 Mars recommissioned on 5 March 1907 for service in the Devonport Division of the new Home Fleet which had been organized in January 1907, and was based at Devonport.
 During this service, she underwent refits in 1908–1909 and 1911–1912.
 By July 1914, she was in the 4th Division, Home Fleet.
 With war appearing to be imminent, the Royal Navy undertook a precautionary mobilization on 27 July 1914.
 As part of this, Mars and her sister ships Hannibal, Magnificent, and Victorious formed the 9th Battle Squadron, which was based in the Humber under the Admiral of Patrols.
-Mars was serving as a guard ship at the Humber when World War I began in August 1914, and continued in that duty after the 9th Battle Squadron was dissolved on 7 August 1914.
+Mars was serving as a guard ship at the Humber when the First World War began in August 1914, and continued in that duty after the 9th Battle Squadron was dissolved on 7 August 1914.